jimniels/notes/README.md

 ]
 ```

-And the `index.js` uses template literals to creates an `index.html` file (along with an XML and JSON feed).
+And then templates produce the `index.html` file (along with an XML and JSON feed).

 ## URLs